SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     2.  a value describing the importance, with the following values:

         - 10 means the instrument/beamline (Example: room temperature sensor always present)
-        - 20 means the surrounding sample environemnt (Example: VTI temperature)
+        - 20 means the surrounding sample environment (Example: VTI temperature)
         - 30 means an insert (Example: sample stick of dilution insert)
         - 40 means an addon added to an insert (Example: a device mounted inside a dilution insert)